 Karpas is Greek for appetizers.
+We've suffered enough.
 Get creative beyond parsley (but hold off on the matza for now).

 DO:

 Dip a vegetable in salt water to remember the tears of oppression.
 Remember that we weren't the first generation to face challenges.
 Pause to appreciate the privilege of food on our plate.